towersvault/shinpokered/README.md

 - After the Elite-4, the game corner chief will buy pokemon from the player.
 - There's a tournament being held in the SS Anne's kitchen after the Elite-4 are beaten.
 Yes, the ship returns!
 - Added some special post-game trainer battles as fun little easter eggs.
 Can you find and defeat all five?

+Changes to fishing!
+- The Good Rod has an expanded 'mon list and level range.
+- Level range of the super rod has been increased.
+- The Old Rod now randomly acts as a Good rod 50% of the time.
+- The Old Rod is a sellable non-key item with the value of a nugget.
+- The Route 12 Fishing Guru can be visited upon first reaching Lavender Town.
+- The locations of the Good and Super Rod have been swapped.

 Other minor changes to lessen annoyance.
 - Low HP alarm only plays three times then turns itself off.